Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 The child brings home the report card.
 Straight A's.
 For a moment, the house transforms.
 Dad puts down his phone.
 Mom's face lights up.
 "That's our star!"
 They call the grandparents.
 Post it on social media.
 The child basks in a warmth that feels like love.

-And so begins the performance.
-Not a conscious decision, but an adaptation as natural as a plant turning toward light.
-If love comes through accomplishment, then accomplishment becomes life itself.
+The performance begins.
+Not a conscious choice, but an adaptation as natural as a plant turning toward light.
+If love comes through accomplishment, accomplishment becomes survival.

-This is the birth of Type 3, “The Achiever.”
-Not someone who simply enjoys success, but someone whose very sense of existence became tied to their ability to perform, excel, and impress.
+This is Type 3, “The Achiever.”
+Not someone who enjoys success, but someone whose sense of existence fused with their ability to perform, excel, and impress.

 If this sounds familiar, keep reading.